 Doctors in your network are familiar with your insurance company and plans.
 They’re also able to offer you better prices for their services based on your insurance coverage.

-The best way to find out which doctors in your area are in-network is to call your insurance provider.
+The best way to find out which Physician in your area is in-network is to call your insurance provider.
 They’ll be able to give you a list of the available physicians in your area.

 Keep in mind that you’re not required to choose a doctor from that list, but doing so will make receiving medical care more affordable.